beondska/beondska/README.md

 -Welcome!
 I'm Beon.

-A Brazilian native with a degree in criminology and a specialization in women's rights gained through nearly seventeen years of experience.
+A Brazilian native with a degree in Law School and Criminology and a specialization in women's rights gained through nearly seventeen years of experience.
 Additionally, I have worked as an interpreter and translator in five languages.
 Over the past decade, I've lived, learned, and cultivated a diverse range of skills and experiences in various countries and cultures around the globe.

 Currently, in Sweden, I'm pursuing full-stack software development studies and looking for new challenges and opportunities to develop new skills and acquire new learnings ✨
 <!---